bitly/bitly_ios_sdk_release/README.md

 ![Supported Platforms](https://img.shields.io/cocoapods/p/BitlySDK.svg) ![Releases](https://img.shields.io/github/release/bitly/bitly_ios_sdk_release.svg) [![Latest pod release](https://img.shields.io/cocoapods/v/BitlySDK.svg)](http://cocoapods.org/pods/BitlySDK) [![Carthage compatible](https://img.shields.io/badge/Carthage-compatible-4BC51D.svg?style=flat)](https://github.com/Carthage/Carthage) [![Build Status](https://travis-ci.com/bitly/bitly_ios_sdk.svg?token=GQk2M5gzMUKUJCESKF18&branch=master)](https://travis-ci.com/bitly/bitly_ios_sdk) [![Coverage Status](https://coveralls.io/repos/github/bitly/bitly_ios_sdk/badge.svg?t=xurvl2)](https://coveralls.io/github/bitly/bitly_ios_sdk)

 ## Getting Started
 Before integrating the SDK you will need to configure your mobile app in Bitly.
 To do this go to Brand Manager -> Mobile Apps.
 When creating the iOS app you will need to provide your Apple ID.
 The Apple ID is your team ID and bundle ID joined with a period (ex - 1A234H7ABC.com.yourdomain.YourApp).
 In the Apple’s Developer Portal your team ID appears on Organization Profile > Account Summary.
 When you enter the Member Center on http://developer.apple.com, click you name on the top right and click on “View Account” and you will find your team ID under the Developer Account Summary.
+If you choose to implement a Custom Scheme you may enter it at app creation time as well.

 Once the app is created the app ID required later will be available on the app detail panel.
 Copy it for later in the setup.